The New Zealand Institute

 of Patent Attorneys, Inc

-Honorary Membership is awarded to distinguished individuals who from their past contribution to advancing the objects of the Institute are deserving of the highest honour of the Institute.
+Honorary Membership is for distinguished individuals, who from their contribution to advancing the objects of the Institute, deserve this high honour.

 Justice Brown commenced practice as a barrister sole in 1992.
 He was appointed Queen's Counsel in 1997, practising from Thomas More Chambers and specialising in intellectual property law, competition law, taxation and Treaty of Waitangi issues.

 Justice Brown was counsel assisting the Royal Commission on Genetic Modification in 2000.

 He was appointed a High Court Judge in 2013 and a judge of the Court of Appeal in August 2016.

 Doug joined AJ Park in 1974 where he was a partner for nearly 30 years.